XarkLabs/up5k_vga/README.md

 constraints on the 40MHz pixel clock.
 This is generally not a serious problem due to pessimistic timing parameters in the Icestorm tools.
 Simply rerun "make" to complete the build.

+NOTE: For IceBreaker board there are some added build targets:

+	make icebprog		# build and program FPGA SPI configuration flash make icebroms		# program OSI BASIC rom to SPI flash make icedemos		# combine BASIC demo progrems and program to SPI flash make icebprogall	# all three of the above make icebextract	# read SPI flash from FPGA and extract saved BASIC programs

 ## Loading